 It can be hard for college students to get out of their comfort zones.
-Early into school, you can become set in social circles, daily routines of work or practice, and it can be tough to break out of this repetitiveness.
-It takes something significant, like a graduation or a change in scenery, sometimes unfortunate circumstances like an injury or a health crisis.
-These kinds of changes force you to adjust, maybe taking a different daily route, trying various new activities, or even tweaking your approach to the sales process steps.
+Early into school, you become set in social circles and daily routines.
+It can be tough to break out of this repetitiveness.
+Until something significant happens, like a graduation or a change in scenery, sometimes unfortunate circumstances like an injury or a health crisis.
+These kinds of changes force you to adjust.
+From adopting a different daily route, trying new activities, or even tweaking your approach to the sales process steps.
 This change in perspective can benefit individuals because of the chance to be humbled by understanding others’ struggles or by presenting a previously unseen opportunity.

 In my experience as a sales development representative (SDR), having been onboarded and worked a whopping sum of two days in a fun corporate office with outstanding work culture, going into work each morning was a blast.
 However, with the necessary precautions being taken because of the pandemic, I transitioned to working as an SDR and adapting to remote work culture, making calls, and operating within an outsourced sales team from my apartment.
 While at first, I thought that the enjoyable environment fostered at my workplace would lose its magic, weekly virtual meetings and bi-weekly Zoom calls with my outsourced sales team have kept me in contact with my peers and managers.
 This remote work culture served as an opportunity to bring in informative guest speakers while ensuring all SDRs can attend, which is better than having to work around everyone’s schedules and requiring a convenient physical location.

 A work from home sales job has presented me with a time slot to stretch every morning, which makes my body more healthy and my work more productive.
 It was because of the change to working from home that I now see previously hidden perks in daily life.